You are here

 Challenges to removing language barriers include the following:

-- There is great diversity and variation in the language skills and abilities of individuals, including translators and interpreters; and
+- There is great diversity and variation in the language skills and abilities of individuals, including translators and interpreters.

 - Context — geographic and cultural, for example — is often the most important component in health communication.

-To improve access for individuals with limited English proficiency, the NIH has formulated — and is implementing — an agency-wide Language Access Plan (LAP).
+To improve access for individuals with limited English proficiency, the NIH implemented an agency-wide Language Access Plan (LAP).
 The goal of the plan is to improve access for eligible LEP persons to many of the agency’s public programs and activities.
 The focus of the LAP plan is to provide for communications in the preferred language when a patient has limited English proficiency.

 Language Access is integral to the NIH’s commitment to the development of accessible and effective health, science, and medical information for broad public dissemination.

-Information about government-wide language access planning and programs, including Executive Order 13166, Title VI of the Civil Rights Act of 1964 (Title VI), and Title VI regulations regarding language access, is online at http://www.lep.gov/faqs/faqs.html.
+Information about government-wide language access planning and programs, including Executive Order 13166, Title VI of the Civil Rights Act of 1964 (Title VI), and Title VI regulations regarding language access.
+To learn more, visit LEP.gov.

-The Language Access Plan of the U.S. Department of Health and Human Services is online at http://www.hhs.gov/sites/default/files/open/pres-actions/2013-hhs-language-access-plan.pdf.
+The Language Access Plan of the U.S. Department of Health and Human Services is online for reference.